roman-milk/roman-milk.github.io/nieces-tight-cunt-needs-it-bad.md

  It was only about 8 pm, but when nature calls, Heather had to respond.
 She informed her mother, in as bored a voice as she could muster, that she was going to take a hot shower and go to bed early.
 Mom didn't seem to care.
 Heather quickly scampered up to her room and shut the bedroom door tight.
 Yanking her skirt up with one hand, her other hand shot to her crotch.
 Her thong was soaked; the juices were leaking profusely through the lacy fabric.

  Heather was on auto-pilot.
 She yanked off the thong and removed her sundress, and quickly she wrapped her sleek 18 year old body in her long robe.
 Her bedroom door didn't have a lock, but the bathroom did.
 She slipped into the bathroom, locked herself in it, and ripped off the robe.
 Standing naked in the mirror, her nipples pointing out of her curvy tits, Heather admired herself in the mirror.
 It happened every time she caught the sight of her naked body.
 Heather, who had eaten a fair number of pussies in her 18 years, definitely agreed that if she'd ever meet another girl with the same body, she'd want to fuck that girl instantly.
 For hours.
 Heather just lusted for her own body, she knew she was incredibly sexy.
-Report_Story #2